professorbk/professorbk.github.io/_posts/2024-02-08-table-tennis-competitive-mentality.md

 These emotions/behaviors are not always visible, but they are always there.
 It's fair to say that we all wear different kinds of masks in different situations, to some extent.
 Under pressure, these masks start to crack, and even shatter, gradually revealing one's hidden faces, nature and characters.
 That is why Table Tennis, as a Sport of constant stress, can be used to judge the character of a person.

-I have witnessed cool, calm, collected, confident men turned into angry, spoiled, broken, insecure crybabies in just a split of a few seconds.
+I have witnessed cool, calm, collected, confident people turned into angry, spoiled, broken, insecure crybabies in just a split of a few seconds.
 It's spectacular xD (I saw a part of me in that picture too).
 I have been playing competitive Sports most of my life, starting with Football (at least 5 years), then Basketball (more than 10 years) and currently Table Tennis (totally 5 years).
-Football and Basketball bring the good and bad out of me, but Table tennis, it brings out best and worst.
+Football and Basketball bring out my good and bad, but table tennis brings out my best and worst.

 Challenge against/See through myself and others, both mentally and physically, is the part that I find fascinating about Table Tennis.
 I also thrive on winning, because I'm very competitive.